arbyste/jp-mining-note/docs/docs/setupyomichan.md

         {% endfilter %}
         ```

-2. Copy and paste the code below to the **bottom** of the default Yomichan template code:
+2. Copy and paste the code below to the **bottom** of the default Yomitan template code:

     ??? examplecode "Click here to show the template code to copy."